 On a clear day the fabulous views from O'Brien's Tower includes the Aran Islands , the mountains of Connemara and the lighthouse at Loophead.

-The Burrin has also been home to ancient civilisations, the area is dotted with over 2,500 historic sites, including castles, round towers, stone arches, and the 5,000 year old Poulnabrone Dolmen.
+The Burren has also been home to ancient civilisations, the area is dotted with over 2,500 historic sites, including castles, round towers, stone arches, and the 5,000 year old Poulnabrone Dolmen.

-Highlights of the Cliffs of Moher and the Burrin Tour
+Highlights of the Cliffs of Moher and the Burren Tour

-From here, the tour takes the dramatic southern coastline of Galway Bay , through the pretty fishing village of Kinvara and the Medieval Banqueting Castle of Dunguaire.
-With the broad expanse of the great Atlantic on the right hand side and the white-faced limestone rock of the Burrin on the left, this is a truly striking panorama, a botanist's paradise.
+From here, the tour takes the dramatic southern coastline of Galway Bay, through the pretty fishing village of Kinvara and the Medieval Banqueting Castle of Dunguaire.
+With the broad expanse of the great Atlantic on the right hand side and the white-faced limestone rock of the Burren on the left, this is a truly striking panorama, a botanist's paradise.
 This is a treasure house for geologists and lovers of the great outdoors.

 Now you are at the awesome Cliffs of Moher, rising a sheer 230 meters from the ocean below.
 After the sightseeing trip at the Cliffs of Moher, the road winds down to Lisdoonvarna for a welcome lunch-break and an opportunity to visit a local pub.

-Lisdoonvarna is the home of Ireland 's annual match-making festival in September and was once a famous spa where its sulphuric waters were said to have curative and other
+Lisdoonvarna is the home of Ireland's annual match-making festival in September and was once a famous spa where its sulphuric waters were said to have curative and other beneficial properties.

 Now it time to visit the famous megalithic tomb, the Poulnabrone Dolmen, created by Neolithic farmers.